tamaraverbuch/tamaraverbuch.github.io/README.md

 # 🎉 My Awesome Data Engineering Resources

+Hey!
+I'm a third-year computer science student exploring data engineering, algorithms, and dipping my toes into deep learning.
+I’m building this GitHub repo to share resources that make data engineering a bit easier to navigate, learn, and even enjoy!

-This repository provides resources to learn data engineering, focusing on key tools, languages, and frameworks.
-It includes topics on data pipelines, storage, transformation, querying, governance, security, and more, organized to support both beginner and intermediate learners in data engineering.
+This repository covers essential tools, languages, and frameworks you’ll need for working with data pipelines, storage, transformation, querying, governance, security, and more.
+It’s organized to help both beginners and those with some experience level up their data engineering skills.
+I hope it becomes a handy reference for anyone eager to learn!

-**About This Repository**: This collection of resources serves as a structured guide to learning data engineering and foundational concepts.
-Ideal for students and professionals who want to build a strong technical base, this repository is regularly updated with links to relevant courses, articles, and documentation.
+**About This Repository**: This is a structured collection of resources aimed at helping you build a solid foundation in data engineering.
+Whether you’re a student or a professional looking to expand your knowledge, this repo includes helpful links to courses, articles, and documentation.
+I’ll be updating it regularly, so stay tuned for new resources!

 ---